 We spent four days in Amsterdam, out of which, two were spent on some amazing day trips nearby.
-I will be sharing these experiences soon.

 As for just the Dutch capital, 2 days are more than enough for you to cover most of the attractions.
 However, the beauty and romanticism of the city will leave you hungry for more.
 It definitely makes to my list of favorite cities in the world and is a place I would love to revisit many more times.